BoPann/bopan/mds/about-me.md

 > “I’m not superstitious, but I am a little stitious.” — _Michael Scott_

-Here is me and the one and only Prof. David J. Malan from CS50, who has been the inpiration in my learning journey.
+Here is me and the one and only Prof. David J. Malan from Harvard CS50, who has been the inpiration in my learning journey.
 ![me](/mds/imgs/me.png)